rockypagal/drop-down-npm-lib/README.md

 ### `onSelect`

 - **Type:** `function`
-- **Description:** Callback function triggered when an option is selected. `Receives two arguments: selected value and an optional object` for additional data.
+- **Description:** Callback function triggered when an option is selected.
+And Receives the selected value as arguments
-  Here’s the improved version of your line:
 - **Note:** Useful for executing additional logic, such as updating state or triggering side effects, when a value is selected.
-Use either `onSelect` or `setter` to get the selected value.

-### `setter`

-- **Type:** `function`
-- **Description:** Function to set the selected value.
-Typically used with `useState`.
-- **Note:** It is easy to use and simple and recommended if you only want to get the selected value.

 ### `title`